-In Mr. Faulkingham's Employment Agreement "proper cause" is defined to mean: (a) any breach by Mr. Faulkingham of any material provision of the Employment Agreement; (b) an act of dishonesty, gross negligence or willful misconduct, or a willful or reckless violation of a material regulatory requirement, or of any material written policy or procedure applicable to the Company, the Manager or its affiliates by Mr. Faulkingham, if such act has a material adverse impact on the financial interests or business reputation of the Company, the Manager or its affiliates; (c) any breach of Mr. Faulkingham's duty of loyalty or other fiduciary duties to the Company, the Manager or its affiliates; (d) a willful failure of Mr. Faulkingham to follow the reasonable directives of the Manager or its affiliates; (e) Mr. Faulkingham's conviction of, or plea of nolo contendere to, a crime which the Manager reasonably determines materially and adversely affects the reputation of the Company, the Manager or any of its affiliates or Mr. Faulkingham's ability to perform the services required under the Employment Agreement; or (f) the commission of an act of fraud, embezzlement, or misappropriation by Mr. Faulkingham with respect to his relations with the Company, the Manager or any of their respective employees, customers, agents, or representatives.
+In Mr. Faulkingham's Employment Agreement "proper cause" is defined to mean: (a) any breach by Mr. Faulkingham of any material provision of the Employment Agreement; (b) an act of dishonesty, gross negligence or willful misconduct, or a willful or reckless violation of a material regulatory requirement, or of any material written policy or procedure applicable to the Company, the Manager or its affiliates by Mr. Faulkingham, if such act has a material adverse impact on the financial interests or business reputation of the Company, the Manager or its affiliates; (c) any breach of Mr. Faulkingham's duty of loyalty or other fiduciary duties to the Company, the Manager or its affiliates; (d) a willful failure of Mr. Faulkingham to follow the reasonable directives of the Managing Member of the Manager or the Board of Directors of the Company pertaining to legal compliance or audits of the Company, the Manager or its affiliates; (e) Mr. Faulkingham's conviction of, or plea of nolo contendere to, a crime which the Manager reasonably determines materially and adversely affects the reputation of the Company, the Manager or any of its affiliates or Mr. Faulkingham's ability to perform the services required under the Employment Agreement; or (f) the commission of an act of fraud, embezzlement, or misappropriation by Mr. Faulkingham with respect to his relations with the Company, the Manager or any of their respective employees, customers, agents, or representatives.